God’s Church for God’s World

 Many churches in the UK and Ireland will run a hospitality programme to welcome visitors days before the conference starts.

-A website dedicated to Lambeth Conference 2020 will go live in mid-2018.
+A website dedicated to Lambeth Conference 2020 will go live later this year.

 Did you know?